Hamidul Haque

-Hamidul Haque (Note: nswc, psc) (born 23 June 1970) is a retired two-star officer of Bangladesh Army who was relieved of his duties as managing director of Bangladesh Machine Tools Factory.
-Prior that, he served as the director general of Directorate-General of Forces Intelligence and commanded two infantry brigades and one infantry division.
+Hamidul Haque (Note: nswc, psc) (born 23 June 1970) is a retired two-star officer of the Bangladesh Army who was booted of his duties as managing director of Bangladesh Machine Tools Factory.
+Prior to that, he served as the director general of the Directorate-General of Forces Intelligence and commanded two infantry brigades and one infantry division.

 Early life

 Haque was born on 23 June 1970 in the village of Palakata in Eidgah Union, Eidgaon Upazila, Cox's Bazar District, East Pakistan, Pakistan.
-He completed his secondary school from Eidgah Model High School and high school from Chittagong College.
-He was admitted to Bangladesh Military Academy in 1986 and received his commission with the 22nd BMA long course on 22 June 1990 in the East Bengal Regiment.
+He completed his secondary school at Eidgah Model High School and high school at Chittagong College.
+He was admitted to the Bangladesh Military Academy in 1986 and received his commission with the 22nd BMA long course on 22 June 1990 in the East Bengal Regiment.

 Career

-Haque has commanded the 99 Composite Brigade that is responsible for the security of the Padma Bridge.
+Haque served as platoon leader, company 2 i/c and battalion GSO - 3 in the East Bengal Regiment.
+He also served as the ADC to COAS Lt.
+General Mustafizur Rahman as a captain from 1998 to 2000.
+Haque was promoted to major in 2001 and a battalion 2 i/c of the 20 East Bengal until 2003.
+Thereafter, he was company commander in the East Bengal Regiment, adjutant in BMA, and brigade major.
+Promoted to lieutenant colonel in 2007, Haque joined the DGFI, where he was posted until 2010.
+Promoted to colonel in 2010, Haque served as col. staff of 19 Inf Div in Ghatail.
+Thereafter, he became battalion commanding officer of 7 East Bengal Regiment from 2011 till 2014.
+Haque was promoted to brigadier in 2014 and joined the Directorate General Of Forces Intelligence, where he was till 2018, when he commanded an infantry brigade in the Chittagong Hill Tracts.
+Haque commanded the 99 Composite Brigade that is responsible for the security of the Padma Bridge from 2020 to 2022.
 He has served in the United Nations peacekeeping forces in Sierra Leone and South Sudan.

 Haque commanded the 203rd Infantry Brigade of the Bangladesh Army in the Chittagong Hill Tracts and was commander of the Khagrachari region.
 He met residents of Khagrachari District and called for them to surrender any illegal weapons on 25 September 2018.
 He has also served as the college secretary of the National Defence College and member of the college's governing body.
-He become director general of Directorate-General of Forces Intelligence in October 2022.
+He became director general of the Directorate-General of Forces Intelligence in October 2022.

-Haque was sent to mandatory retirement on 12 September 2024 along with two former director generals of Directorate-General of Forces Intelligence, Lieutenant general Saiful Alam, and Lieutenant general Tabrez Shams.
+Haque was sent to mandatory retirement on 12 September 2024 along with two former director generals of the Directorate-General of Forces Intelligence, Lieutenant General Saiful Alam, and Lieutenant General Tabrez Shams.
 Major General Faizur Rahman replaced Haque as director general of Directorate-General of Forces Intelligence.